MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Management/Add-Content.md

 ### System.Object

-You can pipe the objects to be added (the Value) to Add-Content.
+You can pipe the objects to be added by Add-Content.

 ## OUTPUTS